First Detection of an Ultracool Dwarf at 340 MHz: VLITE Observations of EI Cancri AB: Discussion

 \section{Discussion}

 The VLITE detection of emission from \EIAB represents the first confirmed detection of a UCD or UCD binary at $\sim$340 MHz.
 Our results extend the known radio activity of \EIAB to lower frequencies and suggest coherent emission in line with earlier M dwarfs observed at this frequency.
-However, incoherent emission cannot be ruled out without additional data.
-Here we discuss the possible mechanisms of the emission, additional emission in the 7-hour and full datasets, \EIAB at higher frequencies, and the magnetic properties of the system.
+However, incoherent emission throughout the radio spectrum cannot be ruled out without additional data.
+The resolved detection of both stars in our VLASS analysis also reveals that magnetic activity is characteristic of each star rather than of one or the other.
+Here we discuss (1) possible mechanisms of the emission and (2) stellar rotation measurements that are unusual for the magnetic and fundamental properties of the system.